Gas price rise: Food firms warn increase will hit supplies

 CF Industries said it halted production at its fertilizer plants in Billingham and Ince "due to high natural gas prices".
 Wholesale gas prices have jumped by 250% since January, according to Oil & Gas UK, the industry group.

-Business Secretary Kwasi Kwarteng has been in talks with energy suppliers over the weekend amid fears more small companies could go bust in the coming days.
+Mr Kwarteng has been in talks with energy suppliers as well as the energy regulator Ofgem over the weekend amid fears more small companies could go bust in the coming days.

-COP26 president Alok Sharma told BBC's Andrew Marr Show on Sunday that people should not be concerned about the risk to the supply of gas.
+COP26 president Alok Sharma told BBC's Andrew Marr Show that people should not be concerned about the risk to the supply of gas.
 And said the energy price cap and warm homes discount - two cost-limiting measures - would protect people.

+An Ofgem spokesperson said: "Ofgem continues to work closely with government and industry to ensure consumers continue to be protected while global gas prices are high and will speak further on these issues at the industry roundtable [on Monday]."